-Preceptor Pi Chapter of Beta Sigma Phi met at Oct.
-18 at the home of Jeanne Schmitt.
-Susan Brown was co-hostess.
-President Janis Link led the meeting.
+Preceptor Pi Chapter of Beta Sigma Phi met Dec.
+13 at the home of Rosie Luthi for the annual Christmas social and meeting attended by 13 members.
+President Janis Link conducted the meeting.

 Page 1 of 1